kingsdigitallab/reusable-components/docs/howto/github-issues.rst

 * a short but clear title
 * a specific description which is precise enough, the more details the better (e.g. screenshots, links, inputs, outputs, ...)
-* description should indicate the screen/url of the UI
+* description should indicate the screen/url of the user interface and name the interface elements it refers to
-* for bugs, please provide step by step description of the actions to systematically reproduce the error
+* for bugs, please provide step by step description of the actions to systematically reproduce the error.
+Preferably using bullet points
-* a label saying whether this is a bug or an enhancement
+* apply a label saying whether this is a bug or an enhancement
 * assign to agreed default person person at KDL (analyst or developer)

 It is best to break things into a small unit of work.
 So each ticket correspond to a single bug or a single atomic feature request.